-Soldano SLO Pedal – Is it just as good as the amps?
+Soldano SLO Pedal – As good as it’s big brother?

 After our review of the Soldano Mini Head the other week (Review Here), we thought it would only be right to check out the Soldano SLO pedal.
 This overdrive pedal has been out for a while now, and looking at the reviews I have heard many different sounds.
 So I wanted to check it out for myself and use it how I would plan to use it live.